jersteth/festiticket/Readme.md

 * For chainId enter 4447
 * Click save

-For the test network we work with two three fixed accounts.
+For the test network, we work with three fixed accounts.
 Account0 is used for deployment by truffle and is not needed in Metamask.
 Account1 and account2 will be imported.
 Use Private key 1 from Ganache-cli output log for account 1 and Private Key 2 for account 2
-Next, import two ethereum accounts in Metamask
+Next, import two ethereum accounts in Metamask:
 * Click on the top right icon in Metamask
 * In the Pulldown click on Import account
 * Paste the private key.